EricZinda/Perplexity/docs/devhowto/devhowtoMRSSolverSolutionGroupsAlgorithm.md

 >3.
 If either count meets the variable constraint, it succeeds and the next variable in the order is tried.
 If not, this group fails.
 >4.
 If the end is reached and all variables succeeded, this is a valid solution group.

-To get the groups that should be checked in the process above, we (you guessed it...) try every combination of solutions that solving the tree produced.
+To get the groups that should be checked using the process above, we (you guessed it...) try every combination of solutions that solving the tree produced.
 We will end this entire section with ways of efficiently doing this, but we'll start with the simplistic approach because it is easier to follow and does work, just not efficiently as it could.

 Figuring out the contraints on the variables is a longer story, which the next few sections will cover.